BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ## flaws2.cloud (attacker path)

 Same as the first flaws, definitely worth your time.
-Unfortunately there are less levels, but on the other hand it looks a bit more realistic with the combination of web and cloud hacking
+Unfortunately there are fewer levels, but it feels a bit more realistic since it combines both web and cloud hacking

 ### Level 1

 Seems to start off as a web challenge, cool!
-Let's fire up burp
+Let's fire up Burp Suite

 <p align="center">
   <img width="50%" src="https://github.com/user-attachments/assets/073f62a0-524b-4d7e-95e5-f2bea499b691" >
 </p>

-Simply intercept the request and send a string as the code in the GET parameter.
+Simply intercept the HTTP request and send a string as the code GET parameter value.
 The application will break and will leak AWS credentials

 <p align="center">
   <img width="50%" src="https://github.com/user-attachments/assets/bd80a0aa-0036-4944-9cc5-5b20424be41a" >
 </p>

-We add them to `~/.aws/credentials` check if they're valid...
+We add them to `~/.aws/credentials` and then check if they're valid...
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ nano ~/.aws/credentials

 ┌──(kali㉿kali)-[~/Desktop]
 └─$ aws sts get-caller-identity
 {